 9. How long does it take to investigate my Complaint of Discrimination?

 Cases are usually opened and the Respondent notified within a month of the time your notarized Complaint is received by our Office.
 The Respondent's Answers are usually received and sent to you within six weeks of the notification.
 If your case is settled, or if you decide to withdraw your complaint, a case is completed relatively quickly.
 The time frame for a full investigation of your case, however, will take several months to over a year.
-The Commission must complete its process within two years of the alleged violation.
+The Commission must complete its process within two years after a complaint is filed.

 10. What is a right-to-sue letter?